Prognosis

 Evidence suggests that natural infection with SARS-CoV-2 is likely to confer high protective immunity against reinfection.

 • Robust antibody and T-cell immunity against SARS-CoV-2 is present in the majority of recovered patients 12 months after moderate to critical infection.
-Neutralizing antibodies diminished between 6 and 12 months after infection, mostly in older people and critical patients.
-However, memory T-cells retained the ability to mediate cellular immunity in patients who had lost their neutralizing antibody responses.
-Memory T-cell responses to the original SARS-CoV-2 strain were not disrupted by new variants.[939]
-Convalescent critically ill patients consistently generated substantial adaptive and humoral immune responses against SARS-CoV-2 for more than 1 year after hospital discharge.[940]
+Neutralising antibodies diminished between 6 and 12 months after infection, mostly in older people and critical patients.
+However, memory T-cells retained the ability to mediate cellular immunity in patients who had lost their neutralising antibody responses.
+Memory T-cell responses to the original SARS-CoV-2 strain were not disrupted by new variants.[928]
+Convalescent critically ill patients consistently generated substantial adaptive and humoral immune responses against SARS-CoV-2 for more than 1 year after hospital discharge.[929]

-• Meta-analyses have found a high (84% to 87%) level of protection after natural infection that persisted for at least 1 year.[941][942]
+• Meta-analyses have found a high (84% to 87%) level of natural protection after infection that persisted for at least 1 year.[930][931]
 Protection against all outcomes (infection, symptomatic disease, severe disease) from pre-Omicron variants was very high (>85% on average) and remained high after 40 weeks.
-Protection against severe disease caused by the early Omicron variants was also high (88.9%), but protection against reinfection or symptomatic disease was much lower (<55%) compared with pre-Omicron variants.[943]
+Protection against severe disease caused by the early Omicron variants was also high (88.9%), but protection against reinfection or symptomatic disease was much lower (<55%) compared with pre-Omicron variants.[932]

 • Infection with the Omicron variant has been found to induce strong immune protection against a subsequent Omicron infection, regardless of the subvariant.[933][934][935]
 An additional earlier infection with a non-Omicron variant was found to strengthen this protection against a subsequent Omicron infection in one study.[936]

-Preexisting immunity to SARS-CoV-2
+Pre-existing immunity to SARS-CoV-2

 • This may be a consequence of true immune memory derived in part from previous infection with common cold coronaviruses, or from other unknown animal coronaviruses.